Roasted Herb Potatoes

 1 teaspoon Sea Salt

-1 Tablespoon Aleppo, Crushed New Mexico or Red Pepper (you can also use black pepper if you want a less spicy variation)
+1 Tablespoon Aleppo, Crushed New Mexico Red Pepper or Red Pepper (You can also use black pepper if you want a less spicy variation.
+We will also use a few splashes of Tabasco Sauce.)

 ½ cup Chicken (or vegetable) Stock (reduced sodium if you have it, since you can always add more salt at the table for your taste)